charliecalvert/CloudNotes/Assignments/AngularMongoDbStarter.md

 not look like a URI.
 Rather it looks like a long string of meaningless numbers and letters.
 Though much shorter, it looks a bit like the keys in an SSH file.

+## Turn it in

+Put the folder in your repository and check it in.
+Include the URI of your repository and the name of the folder your used.